Operational Debt: The Silent Margin Eroder Large Firms Ignore

 • 30–50% faster cycle times across core processes

-• Reallocation of workforce from reactive firefighting to strategic value-add
+• Reallocation of talent from reactive tasks to value-adding activities

-Ultimately, the companies that discipline their operations — not just digitize them — will generate cleaner margins, stronger resilience, and a foundation for future-scale intelligence.
+Ultimately, organizations that discipline their operations—rather than simply digitizing them—build cleaner margins, greater resilience, and a stronger foundation for future intelligence.

 Explore More Blogs and Insights